jshuadvd/hacks-n-notes/computer-science/information_theory.md

 ## information transmission

-- - Symbol rate: how many symbols transferred per second eg. a bitrate
+- - Symbol rate: how many symbols transferred per second eg. a bitrate.
+Also known as Baud